David Bellamy - Why I’m passionate about trees!

-Along with Tree Appeal, I have visited schools the length and breadth of the UK and have had some amazing experiences.
+Along with Tree Appeal, I have visited and planted trees in schools the length and breadth of the UK and Ghana in Africa and have had some amazing experiences.
 Tree Appeal and I aren’t just interested in growing trees – we also want to help growing minds.

 Planting trees in schools not only helps create woodland habitat, but provides an excellent learning resource.
 It is vital that our future generations are given the chance to forge important links with the natural world.

 Planting trees is something I love, and working with Tree Appeal, I have planted trees throughout the UK and in Africa and am proud to have helped them with their task of stitching our own landscape back together, tree by tree.

 Professor David Bellamy, OBE, 1933 - 2019